-I was brought up in the Far East where monks are seen daily.
-Just watching them left a lasting impression on me.
-After attending Douai School (a Benedictine school) I sought out spirituality.
+I was brought up in the Far East going to school in Hong Kong and Thailand, where monks are seen daily.
+Just watching them left a lasting impression.
+After attending a monastic school I sought out spirituality.
 I started in France where I lived for a year.
 There I travelled the country doing manual work.
-I had twenty odd books at the base of my ruck sack concerned with 'the search of God' and read these when I had the time.
+I had twenty odd books at the base of my ruck sack concerned with 'the search of God' from various religions and read these when I had the time.
 When I returned to England I looked for a monastery to join.
 The Carthusian order appealed most and I joined in the early eighties.
 I wasn't to stay and left soon after being clothed in the habit.
 I went to live in a hut within a private wood for a year following the Carthusian way of life.
 A 10 minute walk took me to a local convent for daily mass and I worked 20 hours a week on the owner's land.
 After this I returned to the Carthusian monastery to try again.
 6 months was enough and I transferred to a Benedictine monastery where I stayed for three and a half years.
 Most of the time outside the liturgy was spent studying the monastic life, theology and philosophy, the normal things for monks.
 Eventually I saw that I was not to stay in that way of life and went to the Abbot to ask to leave.
 Leaving the monastic life is one thing.
 Leaving the inner purpose of a monk is another, and this I still carry with me.
 It is sanity in a lost world.

 For no-frames browsers: Back to main menu. (or use 'back' button.)